Should My Mac Be on Zillexit Update

 Connect an external drive.
 Open Time Machine.
 Let it run a complete backup before you touch anything else.

 This is your safety net.
 If the update crashes or your apps stop working, you can roll back to exactly where you were.
-That peace of mind is worth the wait.
+That peace of mind?
+Worth the wait.

 When people ask should my mac be on zillexit update, I always tell them the same thing.
 Backup first, update second.